garrett-sutton/garrett-sutton.github.io/_drafts/fmla-with-gwen.md

 ## wrap up
-As a new dad, I'm really glad that the opportunity to stay home with Gwen for a few weeks presented itself the way that it did.
+As a new dad, I'm really glad that the opportunity to stay home with Gwen for a few weeks presented itself in the way that it did.
 With only being off for 2 weeks after she was born, I don't think I had the time to fully shut off from work then.
 I distinctly remember